Skip to main content

 HR5206, 5207

-These source types ship out of the box, along with the code units that handle incoming appointment information.
-You can also create your own source types and link them to a custom table in Business Central.
-A single source type may be linked to multiple tables.
-A 'Job', for instance, might cover the job header, a job task, job planning lines, and any other level you need.
-In the end, a source type is a string that drives the routing mechanism when a new appointmentAppointmentA task scheduled to a resource for a specific period - the scheduled instance you see on the planning board. hits the Dime.Scheduler Appointments table.
+These types ship out of the box together with the code units that handle the appointment information coming back in.
+Note that a single source type can map to several tables: a 'Job', for instance, spans the job header, a job task, job planning lines, and any other level you need.
+You're free to add your own source types too and link them to a custom table.
+Underneath, a source type is just a string, and that string is what drives the routing the moment a new appointmentAppointmentA task scheduled to a resource for a specific period - the scheduled instance you see on the planning board. lands in the Dime.Scheduler Appointments table.

-Each taskTaskA unit of work that belongs to a job.
-It appears in the open task list until it is scheduled to a resource. that needs to be planned is identified by:
+Every taskTaskA unit of work that belongs to a job.
+It appears in the open task list until it is scheduled to a resource. that needs planning is pinned down by four pieces of identity:

-• Source AppSource appAn identifier Dime.Scheduler attaches to data so it can route a change back to the correct back-office system.: A unique string that describes which administration/system owns this record.
-The source app is used to find matching backoffice systems to send appointment information back to.
-There can be multiple connectors for a single source app.
-A common pattern is to send data back to BC, but also invoke a webhook to send out emails, run Power Automate flows, etc.
+• Source AppSource appAn identifier Dime.Scheduler attaches to data so it can route a change back to the correct back-office system.: a unique string describing which administration or system owns the record.
+Dime.Scheduler uses it to find the matching backoffice systems to send appointment information back to.
+A single source app can have multiple connectors.
+A common pattern is to write data back to BC and also invoke a webhook to send emails, run Power Automate flows, and so on.

-• Job No: Typically the No. field on the header level of the order.
+• Job No: typically the No. field at the header level of the order.

-• Task No: The No. field of the level that the customer wants to plan.
-When planning at the header level, the Task No will be identical to the Job No. in Dime.Scheduler.
+• Task No: the No. field of the level the customer actually wants to plan.
+When planning at the header level, Task No is identical to Job No. in Dime.Scheduler.

-To the user, this is mostly metadata, but it becomes crucial when the planner schedules a task on the planning boardPlanning boardThe main graphical scheduling surface where dispatchers drag tasks onto resources across a timeline..
-That's when Dime.Scheduler contacts the systems that want to be notified of the planning data.
-Specifically, it reaches out to connectors that match the job's 'Source App'.
+To the planner, this is mostly invisible metadata, right up until the moment they schedule a task on the planning boardPlanning boardThe main graphical scheduling surface where dispatchers drag tasks onto resources across a timeline..
+That's when it earns its keep: Dime.Scheduler reaches out to the systems that asked to be notified, specifically the connectors that match the job's 'Source App', and hands them the planning data.

-• ...service item line, you may want to process the appointment as a resource allocation.
+• ...service item line, which you may want to process as a resource allocation.

-• ...job task, you may want to process the appointment as a job planning line.
+• ...job task, which you may want to process as a job planning line.

-• ...cause of absence, you may want to process the appointment as an employee absence registration.
+• ...cause of absence, which you may want to process as an employee absence registration.

-• ...custom table, you'll probably want to process the appointment into a custom table as well.
+• ...custom table, which you'll probably want to process into a custom table as well.

-The standard extension for Dime.Scheduler in Business Central ships workflows for the supported source types listed above.
-For each entry in the source types table, you specify a code unit to run for every incoming appointment with that source type.
-When Dime.Scheduler finds a match, it executes that code unit.
+The standard extension ships workflows for every supported source type listed above.
+For each entry in the source types table you specify a code unit to run for every incoming appointment with that source type; when Dime.Scheduler finds a match, it executes that code unit.
+That single hook is what leaves the door wide open for customization.
+You can override the handling logic while keeping the default source types, or replace both with your own source types and your own handling code units.

 Connector Setup

-In the example above, for the incoming appointment, code unit no. 2087646 will be used to write back appointment information to the job with the default functionality that is shipped in our standard extension.
+In the example above, the incoming appointment is routed to code unit no. 2087646, which writes the appointment information back to the job using the default functionality shipped in our standard extension.

 Source Types table

-The table is simple, but its contents have a profound impact on how planning data from Dime.Scheduler is processed in Business Central.
+The table itself is small, but what you put in it decides exactly how planning data from Dime.Scheduler is processed in Business Central.

 Field, tab or groupDescription